hedge-ops/gpui-tutorial/README.md

 }
 ```

-View structs should use `SharedString` for strings, but can use primitives like i32.
-The memory model of gpui enables sharing, so the data types used in these views, need to play along with that for data types on the heap.
+View structs should use `SharedString` for strings, but can use primitives like `i32`.
+The memory model of gpui enables sharing, so the data types used in these views need to play along with that for data types on the heap.
+This is why `String` should be avoided, because it implies a single owner, which the gpui framework does not support.

 This struct needs to implement the `Render` trait: